Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

 Who should consider earning regulatory affairs certification (RAC)?
 The short answer is anyone who currently works in regulatory affairs in an entry-level or leadership role.
 In general, careers in regulatory affairs are divided into two categories: regulatory affairs specialists and regulatory affairs managers.

-While both positions require a minimum of a bachelor’s degree, regulatory affairs specialists earn average annual salaries of $69,050 compared to regulatory affairs managers who earn average annual salaries of $110,630 (CareerOneStop, 2020).
-And while RAC isn’t always a requirement, it can be safely assumed that having regulatory affairs certification can boost a regulatory professional’s chances of moving into leadership opportunities and earning higher salaries throughout their career.
+While both positions require a minimum of a bachelor’s degree, regulatory affairs specialists earn average annual salaries of $71,100 (O*Net Online 2021) compared to regulatory affairs managers, who earn average annual salaries of $116,350 (O*Net Online 2021).
+And while RAC isn’t always a requirement, applicants can safely assume that having regulatory affairs certification can boost a regulatory professional’s chances of moving into leadership opportunities and earning higher salaries throughout their career.

-Regulatory affairs professionals are tasked with reviewing data, writing reports and applications, and communicating with teams to ensure that the design, development, and marketing of a product complies with legal regulations.
+Regulatory affairs professionals are tasked with reviewing data, writing reports and applications, and communicating with teams to ensure that the design, development, and marketing complies with legal regulations.
 As well, regulatory affairs personnel coordinate audits and inspections by regulatory groups.
-According to CareerOneStop (2020), an organization sponsored by the US Department of Labor, “regulatory affairs managers and compliance managers keep organizations and products on the right side of rules and requirements so that the public good is protected”.
+According to CareerOneStop (2021), an organization sponsored by the US Department of Labor, “regulatory affairs managers and compliance managers keep organizations and products on the right side of rules and requirements so that the public good is protected.”

 The Regulatory Affairs Professional Society (RAPS) is the world’s largest global organization surrounding regulatory affairs in healthcare.
 RAPS offers two types of regulatory affairs certifications: RAC devices and RAC drugs.

 - The RAC device exam is designed for medical devices and in vitro diagnostic products with three or more years of experience.

 - The RAC drugs exam is suited for pharmaceutical and biotechnology regulatory professionals with three or more years of experience.